 Fiat Chrysler stock trading starts Monday

-DETROIT (AP) — Fiat Chrysler Automobiles begins trading on the New York Stock Exchange Monday, as the newly merged company seeks to raise its profile and give U.S. investors a chance to own a piece of the Chrysler comeback story.
+DETROIT (AP) — Fiat Chrysler Automobiles begins trading on the New York Stock Exchange on Monday, as the newly merged company seeks to raise its profile and give U.S. investors a chance to own a piece of the Chrysler comeback.

-The new company's stock, to be traded under the symbol FCA, is expected to open Monday at about $8.90, Friday's closing price for the American Depositary Shares of Fiat SpA.
-The stock will also trade on the Milan exchange.
+The company's stock will be traded under the symbol FCA.
+It's expected to open at about $8.90, Friday's closing price for the American Depositary Shares of Fiat SpA.

-Chrysler is now profitable, driven by a rebound in U.S. sales, five years after a trip through bankruptcy and a takeover by Fiat orchestrated by the U.S. government.
+Chrysler is now profitable, driven by a rebound in U.S. sales five years after a trip through bankruptcy and a takeover by Fiat led by the U.S. government.
 But that performance is offset by Fiat's struggles in Europe.
-Fiat Chrysler is the seventh-largest auto company in the world, and CEO Sergio Marchionne wanted the merger to consolidate costs and technology to compete with larger global automakers.

 Only a limited number of shares will go on sale Monday.
-The company is likely to sell about 85 million shares it now holds later in the year, after Marchionne and Chrysler Chief Financial Officer Richard Palmer do a "road show" explaining plans for the merged automaker.
-Additional shares or bonds that convert to stock also could be offered.
+The company is likely to sell about 85 million shares it holds later in the year.